nh6574/JokerDisplay/README.md

 ## Usage

-* Right-click the display or a Joker to hide/unhide all displays (or use the back button on your controller over a Joker).
-This will disable all calculations.
+* Right-click the display or a Joker to hide/unhide displays (or use the back button on your controller over a Joker).
+This will disable all calculations for that joker (in case of crashes).
 * Left-click the display to hide/unhide extra rows of text.
 (Mouse only)

 Feel free to [open an issue](https://github.com/nh6574/JokerDisplay/issues) for suggestions or bug reports.